microsoft/vscode-iot-workbench/docs/esp32/m5stack-email-receiver.md

 ## Send Email to Gmail Account to test the project

-When your device is connected to Wifi and IotHub, you can send an email to the Gmail account you choose and wait for a while to see the email on the LCD screen.
+When your device is connected to WiFi and IotHub, you can send an email to the Gmail account you choose and wait for a while to see the email on the LCD screen.
 The logic app will check the inbox of your email with the interval you choose.
 To accelerate, you can click **Run Trigger** in the logic app panel.

 ![email display](media/m5stack-email-receiver/m5stack-email-display.jpg)